 Probiotics are beneficial bacteria found in certain foods or supplements.
 Prebiotics are types of fiber that feed the friendly bacteria in the digestive system.

 The good bacteria in your digestive tract help protect you from harmful bacteria and fungi.

 Additionally, some of your gut bacteria form vitamin K and short-chain fatty acids.

 Short-chain fatty acids are the main nutrient source of the cells lining the colon.
-They promote a strong gut barrier that helps keep out harmful substances, viruses and bacteria.
-This also reduces inflammation, and may reduce the risk of cancer (3).
+They promote a strong gut barrier that helps keep out harmful substances, viruses, and bacteria.
+This also helps reduce inflammation and may have the potential to reduce the risk of cancer (

 The food you eat plays an important role in the balance of good and bad gut bacteria.